How Much Do Small Twitch Streamers Make?

 On Twitch, there are two types of donations.
 Twitch offers a virtual currency called Bits.
 Viewers can buy Bits and choose an amount they want to give to their favourite Twitch channels.

 So if you receive 100 Bits from a fan, this equals a dollar.
 But does it?
 In actuality, no, because you can only earn from Bits if you are a Partner or an Affiliate, and still, even then, you receive $0.01 for every Bit.

 The second way to earn donations is to set up a PayPal account and ask your fans to give you money there directly.
 This way, you won’t have to pay any extra fees.
-Some streamers prefer to use other third-party platforms like StreamLabs, as there, you can also use other features for your fans.
+Some streamers prefer to use other third-party platforms like StreamLabs, as you can also use other features for your fans.
 For example, you can set up animations on your stream and show your viewers how much they have already donated.

 Affiliate marketing is a popular way to earn money among streamers.
 Streamers most typically use the Amazon Associates program.
 You can post your streamer gear in your Twitch bio and earn a commission if a viewer purchases something through your Amazon link.
 Many viewers ask their favourite streamers about their gear, as they can see how it works on various games.
 As a result, they feel that it’s a very reliable review.

 So how much money does a small twitch streamer make?
 It all depends.
 Everyone can have a different definition of a “small” streamer.
 It also depends on the proactiveness of a particular streamer.
-The more you do – the more you earn.
-Still, we hope that these estimations will help you make an informed decision!
+The more Twitch streams you do – the more you earn.
+Still, we hope these estimations will help you make an informed decision!